mtolly/onyx/README.md

-This is my collection of songs I have authored for use in Rock Band 3 and other similar rhythm games.
+This is a collection of songs I have authored for use in Rock Band 3 and other similar rhythm games, mostly for drums.
 The charts are provided in a "source" format, where you must supply your own audio.
 You can either:

 * Manually piece together the MIDI and audio, and then use something like Harmonix's Magma, or C3's Magma, to create the song package.
 You can take a